-Believe it or not, they can happen.
-According to About.com, the face-to-face approach with an understanding lender can get you closer to obtaining a loan — and closer to improving your credit through traditional means.
+Believe it or not, you might be able to secure a loan with poor credit.
+The face-to-face approach with an understanding lender can get you closer to obtaining a loan — and closer to improving your credit through traditional means.

-- Credit unions.
+- Visit a credit union.
 Independent property managers will sometimes forgo a credit check and lease an apartment based on a potential tenant’s good impression.
-Credit unions are similar; with an in-person meeting with a CU rep, they may be more willing to overlook your credit score and look at you as a person when a loan is under consideration.
+Credit unions are similar; with an in-person meeting with a credit union representative, the financial institution might be more willing to overlook your credit score; in comparison, local banks might be unable to make these accommodations due to stricter regulations.

-- Peer-to-peer loaning.
-For a person with bad credit, lending from an individual person can be a more flexible option than dealing with the standard rules of a bank.
+- Obtain a peer-to-peer loan.
+For a person with bad credit, lending from an individual can be a more flexible option than dealing with the standard rules of a bank.
 This way, things like interest rates and terms of payment can be negotiated on a person-to-person basis.

-- Collateral.
+- Use collateral.
 You could succeed in receiving a loan by putting up something of value in lieu of having poor credit.
 Pawn shops loan money if you pledge a piece of jewelry or other valuable as collateral; the item is sold if the loan isn’t paid off by the agreed-upon date.
-In larger cases, a person may pledge a car or house as collateral to borrow against.
-However, this is not recommended due to serious risks of losing property and other possessions worth much more than the loan value itself.
+For larger loans, a person cold pledge a car or house as collateral to borrow against.
+However, this is not recommended due to risk of losing property and other possessions worth much more than the loan value itself.

 Credit Cards for Bad Credit

-If you’ve got bad credit, chances are that you’ve already tried applying once or twice for a credit card but been declined.
-Another option designed specifically for people with blemished credit is the bank secured credit card.
+If you have bad credit, chances are that you’ve applied for a credit card and been declined.
+Another option designed specifically for people with blemished credit is a secured credit card.

-Versus unsecured accounts, a secured credit card requires collateral in the form of a security deposit for a minimal credit limit:
+A secured credit card requires collateral in the form of a security deposit for a minimal credit limit:

 - To help slowly build your credit score, and